Juggling – Ultimate Resource Page

 This video tutorial does a good job of explaining how to learn this base pattern, as well as proper form.

-The teacher is Jason Garfield, one of the most passionate jugglers ever.
-Garfield is also an advocate of proper form, and explains that in this video.
+The teacher is Kirby and Nick Thomas one of the most passionate jugglers ever.
+Kirby explains how to juggle with proper form in the video.
 Pay attention.

 My Tips for Learning the 3 Ball Cascade